 SURFboard mAX AX6600: Good but fluctuating performance

 And the SURFboard mAX AX6600 does have excellent coverage.
-In fact, quite impressively, it had about the same range as that of the mAX Pro, in my trial.
+In fact, quite impressively, it had about the same range as the mAX Pro in my trial.

 When statically placed, a 2-pack can handle about 5000 ft² (465 m²) of space.
 Of course, your mileage will vary, and you can’t expect fast performance at the far end.

-Speaking of performance, as a standalone router the W21 was quite fast for a router that doesn’t support the 160MHz channel width or have a Multi-Gig port.
+Speaking of performance, as a standalone router, the W21 was quite fast for a router that doesn’t support the 160MHz channel width or has a Multi-Gig port.

 My Wi-Fi clients seemed to do better with this router, registering some 680Mbps at the close range and some 605Mbps at the far range.

 I experienced a similar pattern with the SURFboard mAX AX6600 in mesh setup.
-The satellite unit did more consistently with Wi-Fi 5 clients than did it Wi-Fi 6 ones as you can see on the chart above.
+As you can see on the chart above, the satellite unit did more consistently with Wi-Fi 5 clients than Wi-Fi 6 ones.

-One thing is for sure: There was almost no signal loss.
-Clearly, the system’s dedicated backhaul was effective.
+One thing is for sure: There was almost no signal loss — the system’s dedicated backhaul was effective.

-As a mesh, the SURFboard mAX AX6600 passed my 3-day stressed with no issue.
+As a mesh, the SURFboard mAX AX6600 passed my 3-day stress test with no issue.
 It proved to be a reliable Wi-Fi solution.

 The SURFboard mAX AX6600 is just a lesser and less expensive version of the SURFboard mAX Pro.
 And that’s a good thing.
-In real-world usage, the two are quite similar anyway.
+In real-world usage, the two are pretty similar anyway.

 Compared with other systems on the market, though, neither is a must-have.
-They will work out, but if you’re looking for better features or more customization, almost any other will give you more.
+They will work out and likely will get better over time via firmware/app updates, but if you’re looking for better features or more customization, almost any other will give you more.

-So, get this ARRIS SURFboard mAX AX6600 if you’re looking to cover a large home.
+So, get this ARRIS SURFboard mAX AX6600 if you’re looking to cover a large home wirelessly.
 But if you decide to skip it, you won’t miss out on anything, either.